Understanding more about baby horses, called foals, is crucial to broadening your knowledge about horses.

 Fun Foal Facts

 Foals have a lot of intriguing characteristics that make them unique.
-Here are some fun foal facts to add to your knowledge bank:
+Here are some fun foal facts (some that have been previously mentioned) to add to your knowledge bank:

 These interesting facts showcase a young horse’s fascinating start to life and growth.